khanareeb17/wordpress-custom-order-ledger-calculate/README.md

-# WordPress Custom Order Ledger Calculator
+# WordPress Manual Order Ledgers Calculator

 A custom WordPress plugin developed to calculate order ledgers for WooCommerce orders, providing an organized summary of order amounts manually.
 You will get a separate manu where all the upcoming orders placed with **'PayPal'**, **'Cash on Delivery'**, **'Direct bank transfer'** will be shown to the grid.